LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Conclusion

 \section{Conclusion}

 In this paper, we propose \textit{ColaUntangle}, the first LLM-driven collaborative model for commit untangling that jointly considers explicit and implicit dependencies among code changes.
-By integrating structured code change information with specialized agents in an iterative consultation process, \textit{ColaUntangle} enables deeper semantic reasoning and interpretable decision-making. \textit{ColaUntangle} achieves substantial performance gains, improving $Accuracy^{c}$ by 44\% on the C\# dataset and 100\% on the Java dataset over the best-performing baseline.
+By integrating structured code change information with specialized agents in an iterative consultation process, \textit{ColaUntangle} enables deeper semantic reasoning and interpretable decision-making. \textit{ColaUntangle} achieves substantial performance gains, improving $Accuracy^{c}$ by 44\% on the C\# dataset and 82\% on the Java dataset over the best-performing baseline.
 Our work introduces a new paradigm that simulates human-like collaborative reasoning, advancing the accuracy and transparency of automated commit untangling.
+Our tool and data are available at \url{https://github.com/ColaUntangle/ColaUntangle}.

+\begin{acks} This work is supported by the National Natural Science Foundation of China (Grant Nos.
+62572030 and 92582204), the Fundamental Research Funds for the Central Universities, and the exploratory elective projects of the State Key Laboratory of Complex and Critical Software Environments.